dyusha/laravel-html-editor/README.md

     ```

 3. Include provided scss and js files on the page using your preferred build tools
-4. Include Vue.js components in you root instance or another component:
+4. Include Vue.js components in your root instance or another component:
 ```js
 // resources/assets/js/app.js